SapphicCode/journal/README.md

 These proxies will also allow for much easier use of SSL.

-Please be insert the following headers correctly:
+Please insert the following headers correctly:
 `Host`, `X-Real-IP`, `X-Forwarded-For`.
 Caddy has a proxy option called `transparent` that will do this for you.